 How do we use Astrology?

 We use astrology in different ways to look ahead.
 One of these is predictive astrology, which means we use astrology to predict what is going to happen in the future.
 Then there is also diagnostic astrology, which is when we use astrology to look at why things are happening in our lives.
 An example of this might be if we feel stuck in a rut that we can’t get out of, we may turn to an astrologer to tell us why.
 Another way in which we can use astrology is to look at nature and compatibility.
 This is linked to the idea that the different signs have personality traits in common (if you are a Taurus for example, you may be naturally stubborn in nature) we can use horoscope sign/charts, to better understand our own nature and that of others around us.
-This also feeds in to using astrology to work out if we are compatible with other individuals such as romantic partners.
+This also feeds into using astrology to work out if we are compatible with other individuals such as romantic partners.
 Finally, we also use astrology as a tool for making decisions.
-An example of this would be the way in which we look to astrology to tell us when would be an auspicious time to do something like apply for a job or get married.
+An example of this would be the way in which we look to astrology to tell us when would be an auspicious time to do something like apply for a job or get married, or apply for a loan.

 What about Destiny and Free Will?

 Some people argue that astrology can be looked at as a replacement for the idea of destiny which means that we can get trapped in its predictions.
 After all, if everything is pre-destined according to the planets, then this means that there is little room within this for man to make his own decisions.
 This however is incorrect, as it does not take into account the concept of Free Will.
 Whether we subscribe to the idea of ‘destiny’ as an abstract idea, or we believe that astrology has already mapped out our life from the moment of our birth, we are all still held accountable by Free Will which means that there is room for us to make choices within our life paths.
-As such, astrology does not override this at all, but co-exists along with the idea of willful action by an individual.
+As such, astrology does not override this at all but co-exists along with the idea of willful action by an individual.
 In essence, astrology subscribes to the idea that the planets influence some areas of our lives but that we are still free to make our own choices within this framework.
 Astrology is a guide on feature predictions that are apt to happen to us, but, we do have free will to change our paths, energy is always moving.
 And our minds are very powerful tools.
-But, with that said, it is a good idea to know just what it is we need to focuses on to make those changes, instead of going blind, & being blindsided, Our Astrology charts have super powerful planets affecting us, after all we ourselves choose this path before we were born, our horoscope charts are our blue prints we each will live with.
+But, with that said, it is a good idea to know just what it is we need to focus on to make those changes, instead of going blind, & being blindsided, Our Astrology charts have super powerful planets affecting us, after all, we ourselves choose this path before we were born, our horoscope charts are the blueprints we each will live with.
 The power of the mind is also again, a very powerful tool, but, so is one’s Astrology chart.

 Some Criticisms of Astrology as a Tool to Predict the Future: